-In this article (video here) we suggest that DAO governance starts with ICO governance.
+In this article (video here), we suggest that decentralised autonomous organisation (DAO) governance starts with initial coin offering (ICO) governance.
 ICOs are now the standard route to funding the setup of DAOs.

-More and more tokens are involving sharing network or transaction fees with the token holders and some form of participation/responsibility with the token holders for the continuation of the project.
+More and more tokens involve sharing network or transaction fees with the token holders and some form of participation or responsibility with the token holders for the continuation of the project.

-These are all likely to be regulated and – at times – illegal shares.
+These are all likely to be regulated, but, at times, illegal shares.

-But the purpose of this article is not to comment on the legality of DAO tokens.
-It is to present a way to address the risks of unaccountable token issues in a way to assure some consumer (and even founder) protection.
+However, the purpose of this article is not to comment on the legality of DAO tokens.
+It is to present a way to address the risks of unaccountable token issues in a way to assure some consumer, and even founder, protection.

 The exuberance of ICOs has survived the Slock.it DAO due to the Ethereum ‘bail-out’.
-As said, ICOs are the standard funding routes for new blockchain protocols/ Dapps.
+As said, ICOs are the standard funding routes for new blockchain protocols or decentralised applications (DApps).
 We can’t avoid the mistakes ICO founders will make in designing regulated and sometimes illegal tokens.

-ICO governance comes before DAO governance, in the same way that building a solid foundation comes before building a house.
+In the same way that building a solid foundation comes before building a house, ICO governance comes before DAO governance.

-Even if the Slock IT DAO was high profile and was presented as one of the first DAOs to be created, in actual fact – in cryptocurrency – we already have Decentralised Autonomous Organisations (DAOs).
+Even if the Slock IT DAO was high-profile and was presented as one of the first DAOs to be created, in actual fact – in cryptocurrency – we already have DAOs.

 Technology comes in waves and so does nomenclature.

-‘DAO’ is just a newer word for a older thing.
+‘DAO’ is just a newer word for a pre-existing concept.

-But DAO is not a word that will go out of fashion.
+But DAO is not a concept that will go out of fashion.